peteroupc/peteroupc.github.io/random.md

 - a _secret_ (such as a password or a long-term key), and
 - additional data such as a _salt_ (which is designed to mitigate precomputation attacks) or a _nonce_,

 and outputs a pseudorandom number whose bits behave like independent uniform random bits.
 (If the output is encryption keys, the function is also called a _key derivation function_; see NIST SP 800-108.)
-Some pseudorandom functions deliberately take time to compute their output; these are designed above all for cases in which the secret is a password or is otherwise easy to guess &mdash; examples of such functions include PBKDF2 (RFC 2898), `scrypt` (RFC 7914), and Ethash.
+Some pseudorandom functions deliberately take time to compute their output; these are designed above all for cases in which the secret is a password or is otherwise easy to guess &mdash; examples of such functions include PBKDF2 (RFC 2898) and `scrypt` (RFC 7914).
 Pseudorandom functions are also used in proofs of work such as the one described in RFC 8019 sec.
 4.4.

 <a id=RNG_Topics></a>